zama-ai/tfhe-rs/backends/tfhe-hpu-backend/Readme.md

 2. Allocate required memory chunk in the on-board memory.
 Upload public material required by TFHE computation.

-3. Create HPU variable that handle TFHE Ciphertext.
-It wrap TFHE Ciphertext with required internal resources and enforce the correct lifetime management.
-This abstraction enforce that during variabl lifecycle all required resources are valid.
+3. Create HPU variables that handle TFHE Ciphertexts.
+It wraps TFHE Ciphertext with required internal resources and enforces the correct lifetime management.
+This abstraction enforces that during variable lifecycle all required resources are valid.

 4. User could triggered HPU operation from HPU variable.
-  Variable abstraction enforce that required object is correctly synced on the hardware and convert the operation in a concrete HPU command.
+  Variable abstraction enforces that required objects are correctly synced on the hardware and converts each operation in a concrete HPU command.
   When HPU operation is acknowledged by the hardware, the internal state of the associated variable is updated.
-  This mechanism enable asynchronous operation and minimal amount of Host to/from HW memory transfer.
+  This mechanism enables asynchronous operation and minimal amount of Host to/from HW memory transfer.
-  This mechanism also enables to offload a computation graph to the HPU and only synced on the final results.
+  This mechanism also enables offloading a computation graph to the HPU and requires a synchronization only on the final results.

 ## Example
 ### Configuration file